Internet of things: Complexity

-In semi-open or closed loops (i.e., value chains, whenever a global finality can be settled) the IoT will often be considered and studied as a complex system due to the huge number of different links, interactions between autonomous actors, and its capacity to integrate new actors.
+In semi-open or closed loops (i.e., value chains, whenever a global finality can be settled) the IoT is often analyzed as a complex system due to the large number of different interactions between autonomous actors, and its capacity to integrate new actors.
 At the overall stage (full open loop) it will likely be seen as a chaotic environment (since systems always have finality).

 As a practical approach, not all elements on the Internet of things run in a global, public space.
 Subsystems are often implemented to mitigate the risks of privacy, control and reliability.
 For example, domestic robotics (domotics) running inside a smart home might only share data within and be available via a local network.
-Managing and controlling a high dynamic ad hoc IoT things/devices network is a tough task with the traditional networks architecture, software-defined networking (SDN) provides the agile dynamic solution that can cope with the special requirements of the diversity of innovative IoT applications.
+Managing and controlling a high dynamic ad hoc IoT things/devices network is a complex task within traditional network architecture, software-defined networking (SDN) provides a dynamic approach that better fits the special requirements of IoT applications.

 Size considerations

 The exact scale of the Internet of things is unknown, with quotes of billions or trillions often quoted at the beginning of IoT articles.
-In 2015 there were 83 million smart devices in people's homes.
+In 2015, there were 83 million smart devices in people's homes.
 This number is expected to grow to 193 million devices by 2020.
 In 2023, the number of connected IoT devices will reach 16.6 billion.

-The figure of online capable devices grew 31% from 2016 to 2017 to reach 8.4 billion.
+The number of online-capable devices grew 31% from 2016 to 2017 to reach 8.4 billion.